The symmetric operation in a free Novikov algebra

 \section{Abstract}

 We study the symmetrization of the Novikov product.
-Using the embedding of a free Novikov algebra into a differential algebra over a field of characteristic zero and the Euler operators (variational derivatives), we show that the space of null Lagrangians coincides with the subspace of elements closed under the symmetrized product $a\circ b=ab+ba$.
-We also completely describe its module structure over symmetric group.
+Using the embedding of a free Novikov algebra into a commutative differential algebra over a field of characteristic zero, we first obtain a basis for the subalgebra generated by the free generators with respect to the symmetrized product $a\circ b=ab+ba$.
+Next, using Euler operators (variational derivatives), we give a criterion for recognizing symmetric elements and show that these elements coincide with null Lagrangians in the corresponding differential realization.
+We then construct a non-special homomorphic image and show that the class of algebras embeddable into symmetrizations of Novikov algebras does not form a variety.
+Finally, we determine the module structure of the multilinear components over the symmetric group.